risk-first/website/Audience.md

 # Audience

-This work is intended to be read by people who work on software projects, and especially those who are involved in managing software projects.
+This work is intended to be read by people who work on software projects, and those who are involved in managing software projects.

 If you work collaboratively with other people in a software process, you should find Risk-First a useful lexicon of terms to help describe the risks you face.